vrandall66/front-end-submissions-public/1703/mod-4/byob/justyna-travis.md

 ### Testing & Linting & Error Handling

-**x points**: Lorem ipsum dolor set amet

-* I'd recommend doing [this](https://github.com/JustynaField/BYOB/blob/master/test/routes.spec.js#L4) in your package.json rather than your test file.

-### JavaScript Style

 **30 points**: Project has a running test suite that covers all happy and sad paths for the appropriate endpoints, though some of the assertions are too vague or lacking to be informative.
 The project has a linting configuration that passes with no errors.

+* I'd recommend doing [this](https://github.com/JustynaField/BYOB/blob/master/test/routes.spec.js#L4) in your package.json rather than your test file.

 * Your URLs for breweries are a bit off for RESTful architecture.
 Any endpoints for a brewery should actually be `breweries` instead.
 If you have a collection of things, you want the noun to match in a plural fashion.
 Even when you're only selecting a single one by id.
 An endpoint like that should be `/api/v1/breweries/:id`.
 The id param indicates that out of all breweries, I'm selecting one of them, but it doesn't mean you use the singular form of that noun -- we still want to indicate that the brewery we're retrieving is one of many.